yanxifang/Gov-1347/_posts/2020-12-10-Election-Narrative.md

 Here, the impacts of the Indigenous / Native American population on Biden's victory seem to be ambigious: the top graph shows that counties with a high proportion of Indigenous people are predicted to have higher vote percentages in favor of Biden, but the bottom graph predicts a decrease in Democratic presidential voteshare from 2016 to 2020 for counties that experience an increase in Indigenous population during the same period.
 (Note: although the bottom graph does include an outlier, Santa Cruz County, the coefficient becomes even more negative, `-0.1816`, when it is removed, thus preserving the negative trend.)
 Because the two graphs show different data, and result in completely opposite conclusions, I decided to add more analysis.

 Below, I mapped the concentrations of Indigenous / Native American people living in Arizona by county, followed by the 2020 Biden voteshare in each county.
-This was intended to provide a more visual representation, and perhaps allow more detailed observation that was not possible in the two plots above. **As shown below,
+This was intended to provide a more visual representation, and perhaps allow more detailed observation that was not possible in the two plots above. **As shown below, it seems quite clear that Indigenous people contributed to Biden's victory in the state.**

 ![Arizona Indigenous Population and 2020 Biden Voteshare](https://yanxifang.github.io/Gov-1347/images/az_indigenous_biden.png)